-The point of departure for themes in the seminar may be one or both of these two excellent books:
+The point of departure for themes in the seminar may be these excellent books:

-The first book includes an introduction to the field of leadership in organizations.
-The second book is an introduction to Project Management.
+The two first books include introductions to the field of leadership in organizations from different perspectives.
+The third book is an introduction to Project Management.

-The seminar paper must include a clear research question, a coherent and systematic analysis based on relevant theory/data/literature and with a well-founded conclusion, cf. the academic aims for seminars.
-The teacher will give students oral and/or written critical feedback both on their proposed research question, choice of literature, manuscripts and draft seminar paper so as to enable and motivate students to fulfill the academic aims as far as possible.
+The teacher will give students oral and/or written critical feedback both on their proposed research question, choice of literature, manuscripts and draft seminar papers so as to enable and motivate students to fulfill the academic aims.

 • 1-2 additional class sessions may be organized in September.

-The organization and time schedule for seminar presentations in November and possible extra class sessions in September will be decided upon in collaboration with students at the planning meeting.
+The organization and time schedule for seminar presentations in November and possible extra class sessions in September will be decided upon in collaboration with students at the kick-off meeting.

 • Kick-off meeting: February 7, 2018, 15.15-17.00 where the teacher will give an introduction to the seminar.

 • Deadline of submitting commitment paper: February 23 2018.